 KS4 GCSE English Language and GCSE English Literature

-At Key Stage 4 we follow the EDUQAS syllabi for English Language and English Literature.
+At Key Stage 4 we follow the EDUQAS syllabi for English Literature and AQA syllabi for Language.
 The course commences in Year 9 and is carefully structured in order to ensure thorough coverage of the new syllabus (grades 1-9).
 Each aspect of the course is covered with a formative and summative assessment, alongside full paper assessments in the November and March of Year 11 in the mock examinations.

 “I know nothing in the world that has as much power as a word.
 Sometimes I write one, and I look at it until it begins to shine.”

 “Words are our most inexhaustible form of magic”